contentauth/c2patool/README.md

 ### Signing claim bytes with your own signer

-You may be unable to provide `c2patool` with a private key when generating a manifest because the private key is not accessible on the system on which you are executing `c2patool`.
-We provide the `--signer-path` argument for this case. `--signer-path` takes a path to a command-line executable.
-This executable will receive the claim bytes (the bytes to be signed) via `stdin`, along with a few CLI arguments, and should output, via `stdout` the signature bytes.
-For example, the following command will use an external signer to sign the asset's claim bytes:
+When generating a manifest, if the private key is not accessible on the system on which you are running the tool, use the `--signer-path` argument to specify the path to an executable that performs signing.
+This executable receives the claim bytes (the bytes to be signed) from standard input (`stdin`) and outputs the signature bytes to standard output (`stdout`).

+ For example, the following command uses an external signer to sign the asset's claim bytes:

 ```shell
 c2patool sample/image.jpg            \